 - In Australia, the Salomon store on Amazon stocks the normal version and a Goretex version for Women’s Speedcross and Men’s Speedcross with super fast delivery.

 Mizuno Wave Inspire – another star performer on the list of best running shoes for flat feet.
 Firmer than the Asics 2000s but just as supportive.

-Here’s the 2021 men’s Inspire in different widths at a decent discount:
+Here’s the latest men’s Inspire in different widths at a decent discount.